-5.4 The Head teacher
+5.4 The headteacher

-The head teacher is responsible for the implementation of this policy, including:
+The headteacher is responsible for the implementation of this policy, including:

-- > Ensuring that staff (including temporary staff) and volunteers: - Are informed of our systems which support safeguarding, including this policy, as part of their induction - Understand and follow the procedures included in this policy, particularly those concerning referrals of cases of suspected abuse and neglect - > Communicating this policy to parents/carers when their child joins the school and via the school website - > Ensuring that the DSL has appropriate time, funding, training and resources, and that there is always adequate cover if the DSL is absent - > Ensuring that all staff undertake appropriate safeguarding and child protection training, and updating the content of the training regularly - > Acting as the 'case manager' in the event of an allegation of abuse made against another member of staff or volunteer, where appropriate (see appendix 3) - > Ensuring the relevant staffing ratios are met, where applicable
+Ensuring that staff (including temporary staff) and volunteers:

+- Are informed of our systems which support safeguarding, including this policy, as part of their induction - Understand and follow the procedures included in this policy, particularly those concerning referrals of cases of suspected abuse and neglect

+Communicating this policy to parents/carers when their child joins the school and via the school website

+Ensuring that the DSL has appropriate time, funding, training and resources, and that there is always adequate cover if the DSL is absent.

+Ensuring that all staff undertake appropriate safeguarding and child protection training, and updating the content of the training regularly

+Acting as the 'case manager' in the event of an allegation of abuse made against another member of staff or volunteer, where appropriate (see appendix 3)

+Making decisions regarding all low-level concerns, though they may wish to collaborate with the DSL.

+Ensuring the relevant staffing ratios are met, where applicable

+Making sure each child in the Early Years Foundation Stage is assigned a key person experiences and outcomes of children in care and young people previously cared for.
+Their role has now also been extended to include those children who have currently, or have previously had a social worker.

+5.5 Virtual school heads

+The Virtual School Head is the statutory lead (Children and Families Act 2014) within the local authority.
+They have a strategic responsibility for ensuring that arrangements are in place to improve educational

+In Rochdale, our Virtual Head is Christopher Tyler, whose contact details are contained at the front of this policy.
+Chris and his team will identify and engage with key professionals, e.g. DSLs, SENCOs, social workers, mental health leads and others to champion support and aim to improve outcomes for this cohort of vulnerable children.